 He can very easily demonstrate that there was inaccurate early reporting about Officer Sicknick's cause of death, so that needs to be as big a deal as possible and explanatory for everything that he can possibly make it explanatory for.

-That's why the game here is that the inaccurate reporting about Sicknick is the reason that the folks in law enforcement made it a priority to go after people involved in the riot.
+That's why the game here is that the inaccurate reporting about SickNick is the reason that the folks in law enforcement made it a priority to go after people involved in the riot.

-Speaking of childish bullshitters, Tucker's next expert on the documentary is former regular Alex Jones guest and complete lunatic and felon, Ali Alexander.
+Speaking of childish bullshitters, Tucker's next expert on the documentary is former regular Alex Jones guest and complete lunatic and felon Ali Alexander.

-In case anyone didn't hear that, before he got involved in Republican politics, Ali Akbar, as he was then known, got arrested for, quote, stealing several items from a Fort Worth woman, and later, quote, he broke into a van, stole a debit card, and attempted to use it.
+We covered this on a past episode, but just in case anyone didn't hear that, before he got involved in Republican politics, Ali Akbar, as he was then known, got arrested for, quote, stealing several items from a Fort Worth woman.

-He pled guilty to debit card fraud and had to repay what he stole and got four years probation.
+He pled guilty to debit card fraud and had to repay what he stole and got four years' probation.

-After that, he got involved in the McCain campaign at the local level in Dallas-Fort Worth.
+After that, he got involved in the McCain campaign at the local level in Dallas, Fort Worth.

 He got in some hot water there after he was accused of, quote, endorsing voter fraud tactics.